xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

 Setup Low Dose Condition
 ------------------------

 You should have known how to setup Low Dose condition already.
+Here are some tips.

+- Turn on Low Dose Mode from SerialEM Low Dose control panel
 - Setup R beam first so that dose on detector and on specimen are all good.
 - Defocus offset 100um for View is usually a good start.
 - Always cycle "area" (low dose mode) in one directional looped fashion, i.e., V-F-T-R-V...